There are many challenges when operating or managing listed places.

 While some areas are still inaccessible to visitors with reduced mobility, the abbey is committed to making as much of the abbey as accessible as possible for those with mobility impairments.

-They are still making changes to the abbey to make more spaces accessible, such as an upcoming project looking at their Triforium Galleries and stepped doorways.
+They are still making changes to Westminster Abbey to make more spaces accessible, such as an upcoming project looking at their Triforium Galleries and stepped doorways.
 For visitors with sensory impairments, there are audio-described tours, hearing loops, and British Sign Language (BSL) multimedia tours.

 5 and 6.
 Liverpool Museums

-National Museums Liverpool is a group of 7 galleries and museums, which has grown over the last 170 years to house one of the largest collections of museums and galleries in the UK.
+National Museums Liverpool is a group of seven galleries and museums, which has grown over the last 170 years to house one of the largest collections of museums and galleries in the UK.

 The museums have all carefully considered accessibility and developed creative solutions in a range of challenging historic buildings.
 However, we’re taking a look at two of them here.